foundata/guidelines/oci-container-image-guide.md

 - **Versioned ruleset.** Embedding the guide revision identifies ConClear's implemented rules without a separate policy artifact.
 Recording both revisions distinguishes guide changes from implementation changes.
 - **Candidate references.** One source revision can rebuild to different digests, so the revision alone cannot identify an attempt.
 A version or revision prefix groups related tags; the sortable, collision-resistant run identifier distinguishes attempts.
 Candidates stay in the final repository because OCI referrers, Cosign signatures and attestations are repository-scoped and `skopeo copy --all` does not move them.
 A separate repository requires explicit recreation and verification of that evidence at the final location.
 - **Platform transport.** Records claim but do not prove their origin.
 Digest verification before assembly keeps qualification meaningful without separate transport authentication.
-- **Registries.** Quay centralizes publishing, retention and tag mutation.
+- **Registries.** OCI image transport is portable, but candidate expiry, selective tag protection and conclusive mutation recovery depend on provider controls.
+The explicit backend matrix prevents a nominally compatible registry from weakening release behavior.
+Quay.io currently satisfies the complete contract and remains foundata's approved destination.
 Consume from the authoritative upstream registry because a similarly named repackaging is not equivalent.
 Use mirrors only for specific availability or policy needs; an unmaintained mirror becomes stale and unscanned.
 - **Base images.** One mandatory distribution would sacrifice compatibility, lifecycle fit and diagnostic knowledge for superficial consistency.
 Image size is an incomplete measure of attack surface, which depends on reachable behavior, configuration and privileges.
 A smaller base also does not help a team that cannot patch or debug it. musl remains a compatibility boundary for glibc-targeted software.
 - **Digest pinning and updates.** Tags document intent; digests select bytes.
 Pinning transfers change control to the repository and creates an update duty.
 A forgotten digest freezes its vulnerabilities, and pinning alone does not ensure reproducibility.
 Renovate therefore proposes, but cannot merge, trusted digest changes.
 It runs self-hosted and pinned; its AGPL-3.0-only license covers the tool, not updated repositories or images.
 - **Pin intent and freshness.** Divergence under an immutable-version tag may be a supply-chain event; under a moving release line it is routine.
 Declared intent tells the pin gate which applies.
 The gate only reports, while Renovate remains the sole writer.